Our Team

 Staff

-Marcus Johnson
+Marcus Johnson Project Manager

 I have the absolute privilege of managing the most incredible team of staff and volunteers at SUIT.
 We all possess the very unique and special gift of lived experience from drug and alcohol addiction, whether that be a personal journey or family related.
 Every single person within the team are totally committed to our inclusive vision of delivering the most unique and tailored wraparound recovery support package to each of our service users.

-I have been in recovery from alcoholism for over 8 years now and 5 years ago I came to volunteer at SUIT offering my time for 8 hours a week.
+I have been in recovery from alcoholism for over 10 years now and 7 years ago I came to volunteer at SUIT offering my time for 8 hours a week.
 Things have evolved quite a lot since then…

-The next 18 months will be a busy but exciting time for SUIT as we forge new links with community partners, all with the intention of offering new and creative opportunities for our clients, prioritising them always at the centre of our work.
+Everyone deserves the opportunity to change, people just need encouragement to find the willingness to change.
+At SUIT we consistently listen and offer our personal experiences in relation to our individual client needs.
+Our future is exciting as we forge new links with community partners and national LERO’s, all with the intention of offering new and creative opportunities for our clients, prioritising them always at the centre of our work.

-Jason Spreckley
+Jason Spreckley Outreach Lead

 Until you become inspired by someone else, the change can’t happen.
 We have to see it through our own eyes.

-Michelle Lane
+Michelle Lane Volunteer Coordinator

 I had a successful career as an English Lead Learning Support in secondary education for over 15 years, but during that time I had always drank heavily.
 I found that my drinking escalated over time and following a number of difficult life challenges I turned to alcohol more to manage my emotions.
 Eventually, I had to take voluntary redundancy.